IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

 After the above steps have been carried out the new builtin will be available in Plutus Core, but will not incur any charges when it is called.
-To fix this we have to add a costing function of a suitable shape and replace the `def` in the definition of the function.
+To fix this we have to add a costing function of a suitable shape and replace the `unimplementedCostingFun` in the definition of the function.

 #### Step 1: add the basic type of the costing function to the cost model type